Skip to main content

 All Grief is Valid

-When grief that accompanies joyful or chosen life changes is not named, emotional responses can be easily misinterpreted.
+When the grief that accompanies joyful, chosen, or natural life changes is not named, emotional responses can be easily misinterpreted.
 Feeling sadness, fear, or anxiety during a “positive” event does not signal ingratitude.
 It reflects a normal response to transitions that may involve significant changes to routine, roles, or expectations.

 The same is true when decisions are voluntary.
 Ending a relationship, starting or stopping treatment, moving to a new home, or choosing a new path can still involve grief.
 Having agency does not eliminate emotional impact.
 Grief and choice can exist side by side.
 Naming this reality can support compassion and reduce confusion or shame.